boyter/boyter.org/content/posts/sloc-cloc-code.md

 The above should find all the C files in a directory and then average their length in bytes.
 I think.
 My bash-fu is lacking.

-Given this lets try our benchmark on a file of that length.
+Given the above lets try a benchmark on a file of that length.

 ```
 $ dd if=/dev/urandom of=linuxaverage bs=18554 count=1
 18554 bytes (19 kB, 18 KiB) copied, 0.003102 s, 6.0 MB/s
 ```

-The above is used to make the file using random bytes from urandom.
-Then using an implementation that opens the file using both what scc was using IoUtil and another using memory maps.
+The above is used to make the file using random bytes from urandom which should avoid any disk tweaks to speed things up.
+Then using an implementation that opens the file using IoUtil and another using memory maps.

 ```
 $ go test -bench .